elastisys/compliantkubernetes/docs/operator-manual/clean-up.md

 !!!note

-    If user namespaces are managed by Compliant Kubernetes apps then they will also be deleted if you clean up the Workload Cluster.
+    If user namespaces are managed by Welkin apps then they will also be deleted if you clean up the Workload Cluster.

 <!--clean-up-stop-->